Join our New Year Spanish Challenge!

 Now this leads to an issue: How do you know whether to translate this as me da lo mismo or me da igual?
 In real life, it really doesn’t matter.
 So in our quizzing, either answer is correct (me da lo mismo, me da igual).
 But for today’s quiz we’re going to stick with me da igual to make sure to get some good practice with it.

 Let’s go ahead and get some practice with all our new numbers and idioms using today’s final quiz.
+And of course, remember that you can always get more practice with this using the free materials here.

 You can have seven, it’s all the same to me, I have four.